gaehlerm/SoftwareEngineering/README.md

 vars = {"a" : 0, "b" : 1}
 ```

 These lines do something very similar.
-They both assign the value `0` to `a` and value `1` to `b` (ok, in case of the dict it is rather `"a"`, but you get my point).
-Yet there is a fundamental difference.
-In the first line the programmer knows that he needs variables a and b as he writes the code.
+They both assign the value `0` to `a` and the value `1` to `b` (okay, in the case of the dictionary, it is rather `"a"`, but you get my point).
+Yet, there is a fundamental difference.
+In the first line, the programmer knows that he needs variables `a` and `b` as he writes the code.
 In the second case, we have a dynamic data structure.
-Maybe the programmer knew that there will be `"a"` and `"b"` used as keys.
-Maybe he didn’t and these dict entries were generated by some user input the programmer had no control over.
+Maybe the programmer knew that there would be `"a"` and `"b"` used as keys.
+Maybe he didn't, and these dictionary entries were generated by user input that the programmer had no control over.

-If the developer knows all the variables that he needs, he should generally use normal variables.
-If they originate from somewhere else, a text file for example, he has to use a dynamic data structure like a dict.
-At first this may sound all a little confusing.
+If the developer knows all the variables that are needed, it is generally advisable to use normal variables.
+If the data originates from an external source, such as a text file, he must use a dynamic data structure like a dictionary.
+At first, this may sound a little confusing.
 But think about cooking recipes.
-You might know a few recipes that you define in your code and the name of the recipe is the name of the variable.
-Or you can write a parser that reads them from a cookbook into a dictionary.
-Here you have to use some kind of dynamic data structure as you don't even know what kind of ingredients will be needed.
+You might have a few recipes that you define in your code, where the name of the recipe corresponds to the name of the variable.
+Or, you can write a parser that reads them from a cookbook into a dictionary.
+Here you have to use a dynamic data structure because you don't know in advance what kind of ingredients will be needed.

-Dicts are closely related to json and XML files.
-Json and XML are pretty much the same as a nested dict converted into a string.
-If you ever have to read in some json files, the resulting data structure will be nested dict that you might further convert into nested class instances.
+Dictionaries are closely related to JSON and XML files.
+They are essentially similar to a nested dictionary converted into a string.
+If you ever need to read JSON files, the resulting data structure will be a nested dictionary that you might further convert into nested class instances.

 ## Trees

-It is not too often that I had to create a tree myself, yet I was working on a tree structure for a good part of my programming life.
+It is not too often that I've had to create a tree myself, yet I have been working on tree structures for a significant part of my programming career.
 Trees are an extremely important data structure.
-As soon as you work with a recursive data structure chances are high that you should work on a tree.
-This allows you to use many standard algorithms that are very efficient, typically `O(N log(N))`.
-If you implement your own algorithms, make sure they are recursive and write automated tests for the corner cases.
+When dealing with a recursive data structure, it is highly likely that you will be working with a tree.
+This allows you to utilize many standard algorithms that are very efficient, typically with a time complexity of `O(N log(N))`.
+If you implement your own algorithms, ensure that they are recursive and write automated tests for the corner cases.

 ## Pointers

-C++ used pointers everywhere.
-Pointers were used to point to a certain location of your memory and access the corresponding value.
+C++ used pointers extensively.
+Pointers were used to point to a specific location in your memory and access the corresponding value.
 However, pointers are still used to implement polymorphism.
-Pointers are by far the most dangerous objects in the programming world.
+Pointers are arguably the most powerful yet potentially risky objects in the programming world.
 With pointers, pretty much anything can go wrong.
 Fortunately, they are barely needed these days.
-Vectors and smart pointers have implemented pretty much all functionality that pointers were used for.
-Vectors for example use a pointer as well, but it is hidden deep inside its implementation.
+Vectors and smart pointers have implemented essentially all the functionality that pointers were used for.
+Vectors, for example, also use a pointer, but it is hidden deep inside their implementation.

-The only remnant where pointers are still needed for technical reasons are interfaces.
-Use pointers only there and use the modern smart pointers (unique pointer or shared pointer) and you will be fine.
-Be happy if you use Python and you don’t have to care about pointers at all.
+The only remnant where pointers are still needed for technical reasons is interfaces.
+Use pointers only for interfaces and opt for modern smart pointers (unique pointer or shared pointer) and you will be fine.
+Be happy if you use Python because you don't have to bother with pointers at all.

 # 17. Properties of Variables